A weekly grammar tip created by Student Success Center Peer Writing Tutors.

 Both sentences above tell the reader clearly who did the action.
 Yet, if we decide that naming the agent is not a good idea, we can take advantage of using a passive voice construction.

 EX: The piano was accidentally damaged.
 (Passive Voice)

 EX: The window was shattered by the baseball.
 (Passive Voice)

 by Ernest Amador

-The Academic Center has created a handout that offers a more in-depth discussion on Active and Passive Sentences.
+The Student Success Center has created a handout that offers a more in-depth discussion on Active and Passive Sentences.
 Along with our own website, this week we recommend Seton Hill University’s Online Writing Resources.
 Visitors will find tips on several different types of writing, as well as more information on active and passive sentences.

 |Test Your Knowledge|